scrapy/scrapy/docs/topics/shell.rst

  * ``crawler`` - the current :class:`~scrapy.crawler.Crawler` object.

- * ``spider`` - the Spider which is known to handle the URL, or a :class:`~scrapy.spider.Spider` object if there is no spider found for the current URL
+ * ``spider`` - the Spider which is known to handle the URL, or a :class:`~scrapy.spiders.Spider` object if there is no spider found for the current URL

  * ``request`` - a :class:`~scrapy.http.Request` object of the last fetched